Kenya Moore Debuts New Hair Color On Social Media - NewsBreak

 “You should be proud of the hair that’s growing out of your head, period – point blank,” she shared.
 “We can wear wigs, we can wear protective styles, we can wear braids, we can wear our hair red, green, orange, purple, blue – you name it.
 And it can all be styles that are expressive and fun.
 It can be styles that you just felt like rocking for that day.
 But at the end of the day, you should not wear them out of necessity because you feel ashamed of your damaged or broken hair underneath.”

-Moore also revealed two key components behind the brand’s flourishing hair care products.
+Moore also revealed two key components behind the brand’s flouring hair care products.

 “We use ingredients that no one else has, or consistently has, in their products.
 Such as bamboo water, Abyssinian oil – which actually outperforms argan oil,” the Atlanta native said.
 “It’s a signature product that we use in all of our formulations and products because we know how well those two ingredients work together.”